AdobeDocs/uxp-photoshop-plugin-samples/swc-uxp-starter/README.md

 It is recommended to use the specified versions of components.
 There could be inter dependancy of the components and one component could get impacted if the other upgrades.

-Also, in order to resolve transitive dependancies we need to [force resolutions](https://classic.yarnpkg.com/lang/en/docs/selective-version-resolutions/).
-Thereby to avoid incompatibility issues in sub components, one needs to mention all the dependancies in the `resolutions` block too.
+Also, in order to resolve transitive dependencies we need to [force resolutions](https://classic.yarnpkg.com/lang/en/docs/selective-version-resolutions/).
+Thereby to avoid incompatibility issues in sub components, one needs to mention all the dependencies in the `resolutions` block too.

 ### **manifest.json**